 I'm an assistant professor and teach at the Psychological and Mathematical Institutes of Leiden University.
 My research is about statistics, machine learning and psychological assessment.

-I work on decision-tree methods a lot, because single decision trees are easy to understand by non-statisticians.
-With ensembling techniques like gradient boosting, trees can provide state-of-the-art predictive accuracy.
-Here is a short interview about my work on trees (also in Dutch).
-My current focus is in combining trees with mixed-effects models, smoothing splines and generalized additive models.
+I work on decision-tree methods a lot, because they are relatively easy to understand by non-statisticians.
+Here is a short interview about my work on trees (in Dutch).

 As Mary-Jo and the Support Vector Machines, I make music videos about statistical methods (see menu on the left or YouTube).